Send the link below via email or IMCopy

 Auguste Comte (1798-1857)

 is often called the founder of sociology.
-He coined the term "positivism" Supported social activism.
+Supported social activism.
 A primary concern for Comte was to improve society.
+Used the term "social physics".
+Created first sociology book, "

-= applying the scientific method to analyze society
+= applying the scientific method to analyze society.
+First described by Comte.

 Origins of Sociology Continued